 Here is a recipe for easy turkey burgers that get jazzed up with a few ingredients mixed into the ground turkey to make them so flavorful, juicy, and delicious!

 The tzatziki sauce is a cool, cucumber creamy yogurt sauce that is usually served as a condiment on many Greek meat dishes such as gyro sandwiches and souvlaki.
-It’s so incredibly good – once you try this yogurt sauce, you’ll want to make it all the time.
+It’s so incredibly creamy and delicious – once you try this yogurt sauce, you’ll want to make it all the time.